Mahamat Déby

+Born in N'Djamena, Déby was sent to military training in France.
+He first saw combat in 2006.
+In 2013, Déby went Mali where he was appointed second in command of the Chadian special forces in the country under general Oumar Bikimo.
+Déby led the army in February against rebels in the Adrar des Ifoghas mountains in northern Mali leading to the Battle of Ifoghas, where they eliminated a rebel base.
+After returning to Chad, Déby was appointed the director of the General Directorate of the Security Services of State Institutions (DGSSIE).

+In April 2021 shortly after his victory in the presidential election, Déby's father, Idriss Déby, was killed by the Front for Change and Concord in Chad (FACT) in the Northern Chad offensive.
+Mahamat was immediately proclaimed the new leader of Chad and the president of the Transitional Military Council where he promised a transition to a civilian government within the next 18 months.
+However, in October 2022, Déby extended his rule, dissolving the Transitional Military Council and being sworn in as transitional president.
+This caused the 2022 Chadian protests that left dozens dead.
+The government banned several opposition parties in response.

+In 2024, after a constitutional referendum, Déby announced his candidacy for the presidential elections held on 6 May, with his biggest challenger being his prime minister, Succès Masra, whom Déby appointed prime minister on 1 January after Masra returned to the country before the referendum.
+Déby won with 61% of the vote, though the results were disputed by Masra and other opposition leaders.
+Masra eventually resigned as prime minister and Déby was subsequently sworn in as president on 23 May, officially extending his family's 34 year rule over the country, which began with Déby's father taking power in the 1990 coup.

 Early and personal life

+Mahamat Déby was born in 1984, the son of Idriss Déby, who was then commander-in-chief of the Chadian Ground Forces, and a Gourane mother.

 Mahamat Déby is polygamous and has three wives.
 His first wife is an ethnic Zaghawa woman.
-In 2010, Déby married his second wife, a Central African woman and the daughter of Abakar Sabon—a former Central African Republic government minister, advisor to Michel Djotodia, and leader of the Movement of Central African Liberators for Justice rebel group.
+In 2010, Déby married his second wife, a Central African woman and the daughter of Abakar Sabone—a former Central African Republic government minister, advisor to Michel Djotodia, and leader of the Movement of Central African Liberators for Justice rebel group.
 It is believed that Déby and his second wife have five children.

 Mahamat Déby's third wife, Dahabaya Oumar Souni, is a journalist and media advisor who is considered the First Lady of Chad.
 Souni worked closely with her late father-in-law, President Idriss Déby, and was promoted to director of public relations for the office of the presidency from December 2019 until his death.
 In May 2021, Dahabaya Oumar Souni was appointed as media advisor to the presidency of the Transitional Military Council and now works alongside her husband, President Mahamat Déby, as a member of his group of technical advisors.